tespin/tensorflow-with-cyanotypes/README.md

 ![](./imgs/03.png)

 An InceptionV3 model is loaded from TensorFlow.
 Activations are obtained from this model.
 Predictions for these activations are then converted into a numpy array and printed.
+'Head cabbage' is the most frequent prediction, probably because the venation of the leaves shown in the cyanotype are a common structure for plant life.

 ![](./imgs/04.png)